 The project manager is involved with procurement, the same as any other aspect they control in the project management process.
 However, this is a process they might not own with the same authority as other parts of the project.

 While the project manager does have the authority to make agreements with contractors on behalf of the company, the project manager is often not the person who administers that contract once in place.
 Regardless, it’s important that the project manager is in the loop.

-That means knowing the six processes with the project procurement management knowledge areas as outlined in the Project Management Body of Knowledge (PMBOK).
-The first being the plan purchases and acquisitions, meaning determining what external resources are needed for the project.
-The project manager will have control over this, as they are more knowledgeable about overall project needs.
+That means knowing the six processes within the project procurement management knowledge areas as outlined in the Project Management Body of Knowledge (PMBOK).
+The first is the plan purchases and acquisitions, meaning determining what external resources are needed for the project.
+The project manager has control over this, as they’re more knowledgeable about overall project needs.

-Plan contracting is the creating of requirements for whatever products or services are needed, including what companies offer these products or services.
-Then request seller responses by narrowing down the companies to a handful, and then selecting the sellers, which is usually the purvey of the purchasing department.
+Plan contracting is the creation of requirements for whatever products or services are needed, including what companies offer these products or services.
+They request seller responses by narrowing down the companies to a handful and then selecting the sellers, which is usually the purvey of the purchasing department.

 Contract administration is the management of the contract with the vendor.
-The project manager will work daily with the vendor’s account manager.
+The project manager works daily with the vendor’s account manager.
 When the contract is fulfilled, there is contract closure.
-This is usually handled again by the purchasing department.
+This is usually handled by the purchasing department.

-ProjectManager.com is an online project management software that has online Gantt charts to help with scheduling and a real-time dashboard that gives you an up-to-date picture of the project’s progress.
+ProjectManager is an online project management software that has online Gantt charts to help with scheduling and a real-time dashboard that gives you an up-to-date picture of the project’s progress.
 Managing project procurement has never been simpler.
-Try if for yourself by taking a free 30-day trial.
+Try it for yourself by taking a free 30-day trial.